GStreamer/gstreamer/docs/index.md

 "issue" to "critical".

-Some tools have been implemented to help developers validate and test their GstElement, you can have a look at the [command line tools section](command-line-tools.md) to find more information.
+Some tools have been implemented to help developers validate and test their GstElement, see [gst-validate](gst-validate.md) for example.

-On top of that, the notion of a [validation scenario] has been implemented so that developers can easily execute a set of actions on pipelines to test real world interactive cases and reproduce existing issues in a convenient way.
+On top of that, the notion of a [validation scenario](gst-validate-scenarios.md) has been implemented so that developers can easily execute a set of actions on pipelines to test real world interactive cases and reproduce existing issues in a convenient way.